APP-Students/Pattern/README.md

 # Issue Reporting Guidelines

-The App Students Developer Relations team wants to address all issues in a timely manner and will inform the responsible teams of issues their products/services have.
+The "Start Up Name" Developer Relations team wants to address all issues in a timely manner and will inform the responsible teams of issues their products/services have.
 However, we cannot guarantee that issues will be resolved.

 Before creating an issue, please do the following:

 - Check the [Developer Documentation]() to make sure the behavior you are reporting is really a bug, not a feature.
 - Check the [existing issues]() to make sure you are not duplicating somebody&#39;s work.
-- Verify that the issue you are about to report relates to the App Students Developer Ecosystem and is not a system bug (for game bugs please go [here]()).
+- Verify that the issue you are about to report relates to the "Start Up Name" Developer Ecosystem and is not a system bug (for game bugs please go [here]()).

 If you&#39;re sure that the problem you&#39;re experiencing is caused by a bug, follow the recommendations below to file a new issue in a Github issue tracker.